opengisch/QField-docs/documentation/how-to/variables.en.md

 ## Configuration
 :material-tablet-android:{ .device-icon } Fieldwork

-To configure a device-specific variable, open the settings and click the "Global Variables" tab.
+To configure a device-specific variable, open *Settings > Global Variables*.

 !![Configuration of two new global variables in addition to the pre-defined system